Beaches

 Clearwater Marine Aquarium is a marine research facility specialising in rehabilitating marine animals who are sick or injured.
 Without the incredible work of this centre, the animals which include dolphins, manatees and turtles would not be able to survive in the wild.
 The non-profit organisation also aims to educate and inspire the public about the important role we play to better protect the world’s oceans and its inhabitants.

 Lush gardens and pristine parks can be found around the destination.
-The Florida Botanical Gardens on Largo is where you will find orchards, roses and fruit trees.
+The Florida Botanical Gardens in Largo is where you will find orchards, roses and fruit trees.
 Fort De Soto Park is a stunning beachfront treasure with its award-winning North Beach and rare waterfront camping.

 The perfect end to any day is to see the sky awash with colour at sunset, and watching the sun slip away across the gulf coast in St. Pete/Clearwater is a memory you certainly won’t forget in a hurry.